singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 For lab this week, we draw on this and other inspirations from theatre to stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
-You will plot the interaction with a storyboard, and use your computer and a smartphone to experiment with what the interactions will look and feel like. _Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_
+We plot the interaction with a storyboard, and use our computer and a smartphone to experiment with what the interactions will look and feel like.

 ## Prep